 It’s one of those thrillers that you enjoy like a cheeky Big Mac.
 It tastes good, but once you consume and settle, it’s not that filling.

-This review of Hulu film Run contains no spoilers.
-The thriller will be released on the streaming service on November 20, 2020.
+This review of Hulu and Netflix film Run contains no spoilers.
+The thriller was released on Hulu on November 20, 2020.
+It was later released on Netflix on April 2, 2021.

 If you have watched the popular series The Act, then you will be faced with familiarity when watching Hulu’s Run, a film that was meant to receive a theatrical release but was snared by the streaming service in turbulent times.
 The story is nearly identical, following young teenager Claire (played by newcomer Kiera Allen) who is brought up by her overbearing and silently abusive mother Diane (played by Sarah Paulson).
 Like the mentioned series, the mother has medically controlled her daughter into believing she has a range of pre-existing conditions that have reduced the quality of her life, essentially making her a life-long prisoner unbeknown to herself.